-- New!
-Tips for working with support staff during COVID-19.
+- Tips for working with direct service providers/support staff during COVID-19.

 - University of North Carolina: Supporting Individuals with Autism Through Uncertain Time

-- New!
-The California State Council on Developmental Disabilities has fact sheets for people with disabilities, including:
+- The California State Council on Developmental Disabilities has fact sheets for people with disabilities, including:

-- The UConn Center for Excellence in Developmental Disabilities has developed a flipbook provides communication strategies for addressing the needs of people who do not communicate through speech to express themselves and/or to understand what is being said to them.
-Aids include an emergency QWERTY board for typing, pain charts, sign language basics, and icon-based options.
+- The UConn Center for Excellence in Developmental Disabilities developed a flipbook that provides strategies and tools to help emergency/medical personnel communicate with people who do not use speech.
+Aids include an emergency QWERTY board that can be used to spell words by pointing, pain charts, sign language basics, and icon-based tools.
 It can be printed out and hung inside emergency vehicles for easy reference on the job.